SakshithVarambally/Samsung_PD_Training/README.md

 <summary> VCLK</summary>
 Virtual Clock
 =============

-Avirtual clock is an abstract or imaginary clock signal that is used to specify timing constraints for certain paths or elements in a digital design.
+A virtual clock is an abstract or imaginary clock signal that is used to specify timing constraints for certain paths or elements in a digital design.
 It's called a "virtual" clock because it doesn't represent an actual clock signal that drives flip-flops or registers within the design; rather, it serves as a reference for timing analysis.

 Eg : For an input signal IN_C and an output signal OUT_Z that are part of a purely combinational logic path.
 You want to specify that the data from IN_C to OUT_Z should arrive within 1 nanosecond, even though there's no physical clock driving this path.
 You can define a virtual clock, for example, named "my_vclk," and set timing constraints using this virtual clock: